 If you're going to an Erasmus+ eligible country, you may be able to get an ESN (Erasmus Student Network) card which entitles you to 15% off 8 one-way Ryanair flights.
-Visit www.esn.org for more information.
+Visit the ESN website for more information.

 RESIDENCY PERMITS